evolvingstuff/vdw2/content/posts/vitamin-d-receptor-activation-by-traditional-chinese-medicine.md

 │   inner_content: `((A poor Vitamin D Receptor is associated with many cancers (oral cancer in this case) – Jan 2019|Vitamin D Receptor and Cancers))`
 │   level: `4`
 │   children:
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((A poor Vitamin D Receptor is associated with many cancers (oral cancer in this case) – Jan 2019|Vitamin D Receptor and Cancers))`
 │   │   inner_content: `A poor Vitamin D Receptor is associated with many cancers (oral cancer in this case) – Jan 2019|Vitamin D Receptor and Cancers`
-│   │   page: `A poor Vitamin D Receptor is associated with many cancers (oral cancer in this case) – Jan 2019|Vitamin D Receptor and Cancers`
-│   │   children:
+│   │   page: `A poor Vitamin D Receptor is associated with many cancers (oral cancer in this case) – Jan 2019` │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `A poor Vitamin D Receptor is associated with many cancers (oral cancer in this case) – Jan 2019|Vitamin D Receptor and Cancers`